 How do I pay for a meal plan?

-All meal plans will be billed to your student OASIS account.
+Once a meal plan is selected, your plan will be billed to your student Oasis account.

 Will my financial aid cover the cost of the meal plan?